Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 - How does the health status of rural residents compare to non-rural residents?

-- What are the health behaviors of rural residents, such as tobacco use and physical exercise?
+- What are the health behaviors of rural residents, such as tobacco use and physical activity?

 Rural health research or studies may be driven by many things, such as: